snyderb-de/nix-from-ansible/README.md

 You can use one of the following scripts depending on your OS.
 Each script:

-- Installs required dependencies (Git, Ansible)
+- Installs required dependencies (Git, Ansible, Curl)
 - Installs the `community.general` Ansible collection
 - Clones the setup repository
 - Runs the Ansible playbook